radcamp/radcamp.github.io/schedule.md

 # Day 1: Group Lectures and Discussion (afternoon only)

-History of second/third generation sequencing, nanopore in context Introduction to nanopore sequencing
+  - History of second/third generation sequencing, nanopore in context
+  - Introduction to nanopore sequencing
-Introduction to applications
+  - Introduction to applications (focus on microbial applications)
-Understanding nanopore data
+  - Understanding nanopore data
-Nanopore workflow
+  - Nanopore workflow
-Group session: Designing a nanopore experiment
+  - Group session: Designing a nanopore experiment

 Then, days 2, 3 and 4 will be rotating lab work in three groups of three:

+Dinner out in Birmingham.

 # Day 2: Library Preparation